fluidself/fluidself.org/_books/art/the-war-of-art.md

 Any act that rejects immediate gratification in favor of long-term growth, health, or integrity.
 Or, expressed another way, any act that derives from our higher nature instead of our lower.
 Any of these will elicit Resistance.

-Like a magnetized needle floating on a surface of oil, Resistance will unfailingly point to true North -- meaning that calling or action it most wants to stop us from doing.
+Like a magnetized needle floating on a surface of oil, Resistance will unfailingly point to true North—meaning that calling or action it most wants to stop us from doing.
 We can use this.
 We can use it as a compass.
 We can navigate by Resistance, letting it guide us to that calling or action that we must follow before all others.
 Rule of thumb: The more important a call or action is to our soul's evolution, the more Resistance we will feel toward pursuing it.

 Never forget: This very moment, we can change our lives.
 There never was a moment, and never will be, when we are without the power to alter our destiny.
 This second, we can turn the tables on Resistance.
 This second, we can sit down and do our work.